olssonm/nibe-app/README.md

 To be able to use this application you will first need to go through a few steps:

 1. Connect your heat system to [Nibe Uplink](https://www.nibeuplink.com/)
-2. Create a developer-account on the [Nibe Uplink developer-portal](https://api.nibeuplink.com/)
+2. Create a developer-account on the [Nibe Uplink developer-portal](https://api.nibeuplink.com/) and register a new application.
+The callback-URL should be `https://{yoursite.com}/auth/callback`

 After that you can navigate to your configured application URL and go through the setup-wizard where you get to select which system to connect: